History of Rebel Baseball

 Through the years, Ole Miss has had a total of 20 coaches on record, six during the modern era, with Mike Bianco being the latest when he was named the Rebels’ field skipper in June 2000.

-Ole Miss has won seven Southeastern Conference championships and has made 17 trips to the NCAA Tournament.
-Four times, the Rebels have advanced to the College World Series in Omaha, Neb.
+Ole Miss has won seven Southeastern Conference championships and has made 21 trips to the NCAA Tournament.
+Five times, the Rebels have advanced to the College World Series in Omaha, Neb.

-Through the years, Ole Miss has produced 46 selections to an All-America team.
+Through the years, Ole Miss has produced 64 selections to different All-America teams.

 In 2003, Stephen Head became Ole Miss’ first-ever National Freshman of the Year when he was selected as one of four National Freshmen of the Year by Collegiate Baseball newspaper, and he was Ole Miss’ first-ever finalist for the Golden Spikes Award, amateur baseball’s most prestigious award, in 2004.
 Head went on to be the first three-time All-America at Ole Miss.

-Drew Pomeranz joined head as a finalist for the Golden Spikes Award in 2010 and became the highest draft pick in school history with the fifth overall selection of Cleveland in 2010.
+Drew Pomeranz was named a finalist for the Golden Spikes Award in 2010 and became the highest draft pick in school history with the fifth overall selection of Cleveland.

 THE EARLY YEARS